emacdona/onlispBookClub/projects/blog/_posts/2026-07-03-nix-overview.md

 Both are fine resources... but they always left me wanting.
 It always seemed that they were too precise about things I didn't care about and too imprecise about things I did care about.

 Regardless, spend some time on the pills.
-I did -- so any advice I give should be prefixed with "try doing the pills first".
+I did -- so any advice I give with respect to learning NixOS should be prefixed with "try doing the pills first".

 That being said, read the first three chapters of Eelco Dolstra's [PhD thesis](https://edolstra.github.io/pubs/phd-thesis.pdf).
 Trust me.